abounaderlab/tucr_project/README.md

 # TinyTeX.zip

 Latex compiler that can be used to assist with regenerating the codebook

+# colorcodelist

+A list of hex codes used in this project and their colloquial names.

 # tucr_project
 R project file for the TUCR project